isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

 This is verbose.
-In larger code with multiple possible `throw`s explicit releases become repetitive and error-prone.
+In larger code with multiple possible `throw`s, explicit releases become repetitive and error-prone.

-    void f3(int i)   // OK: resource management done by a handle (but see below) {
+    void f3(int i)   // OK: resource management via handle (but see below) {
         auto p = make_unique<int[]>(12);
         // ...